 Many of our faculty, staff and students have participated in trainings and completed readings about systematic racism, systemic bias and other JEDI topics, and how to work toward solutions.
-CEE staff and faculty each established a weekly anti-racism reading group specifically for staff and faculty members.
+CEE staff and faculty each established a anti-racism reading group specifically for staff and faculty members.

 CEE faculty and staff training